workflows-sh/aws-ecs-fargate/contributing.md

 3. Do your best to have [well-formatted commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for each change.
 This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.

-4. Finally, push the commits to your fork and submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+4. Finally, push the commits to your fork and submit  [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)